 An immersive visit designed like a game

-The Little Museum of Wine
+The Little Wine Museum

 3 rue Passet - Lyon 7th

-Opening on March 19, 2026
+Opening Thursday, March 19, 2026

 Website - Instagram - Facebook